MuqaddasIftikhar17/MuqaddasIftikhar17/README.md

 <strong>⚡ Fun Fact:</strong>

 <br>
-  🎨 When I'm not crunching numbers or coding, I enjoy exploring the intersection of technology and creativity.
-Whether it's visualizing complex data or brainstorming innovative solutions, I believe that data science is both an art and a science.
+  🎨 When I'm not working, you might find me painting or drawing, trying out new recipes in the kitchen 🍳, or getting lost in a good book 📚.
+I believe in keeping life balanced with a mix of creativity, adventure, and relaxation!